fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 Like hashes in Ruby.
 They are referred as objects in JavaScript.

 - Hash Tables allow to set key/value pair.
-  - with hash tables key is like our index in arrays.
+  - With hash tables key is like our index in arrays.
-  - this is done through a hash function.
+  - This is done through a hash function.
 - Hash Functions:
   - Functions that generates a value of fix length for every input received.
   - Idempotent: an function that given an input always has the same output.